59m children stunted, 10m overweight in Africa – WHO — Nigeria Today

 “Tackling all forms of malnutrition for the achievement of universal health coverage and the health-related SDGs requires remedial actions from multiple sectors and on many fronts,” Zawaira stated.

-The post 59m children stunted, 10m overweight in Africa – WHO appeared first on The Nation Nigeria.
+The post 59m children stunted, 10m overweight in Africa – WHO appeared first on Vanguard News.

 Do you have something awesome to share with the world?
 Click here to share